 When starting out on Google Analytics, the first thing you need to do is break out your analytics into bite-sized sections.
 Create dashboards based on the marketing goal, section, or even position.
 Intra-departmental collaboration is key, but you don’t want to clutter your Google Analytics dashboards by shoving every chart you need into one dashboard.

 To effectively build out a Google Analytics dashboard, you should:

 - Avoid clutter – Save yourself the headache of trying to find the right chart when you need it by organizing your dashboards thoroughly.
-Six to nine charts on each dashboard is ideal.
+Six to nine charts on each dashboard are ideal.

-Now that you have some guidelines in mind, here are some of the practical applications for each Google Analytics dashboard (Note: All dashboard graphics are of Google Analytics data in DataHero):
+Now that you have some guidelines in mind, here are some of the practical applications for each Google Analytics dashboard:

 AdWords Dashboard – For the PPC Marketer

 The purpose of this dashboard is to give you an overview of how each campaign or ad group is performing, as well as monitor overall spending and identify opportunities for optimization.
 You also get the added perk of not having to scroll through your AdWords table endlessly.
 The granularity of this dashboard depends on your goals and KPIs of course, but some starting metrics to consider are: